marc-jones/phd_thesis/content/01_introduction/03_brassica.md

 These tetraploid species are *B. napus* (oilseed rape, swede, kale), *B. carinata* (Ethiopian mustard), and *B. juncea* (Indian mustard).
 As the tetraploids are the result of interspecies hybridization events they are termed allopolyploids.
 Progenitors to modern day *B. rapa* and *B. oleracea* plants are thought to have hybridized to form ancestral *B. napus* less than 10,000 years ago[@rana_conservation_2004], with multiple hybridizations having taken place to give the modern *B. napus* gene pool[@allender_origins_2010].
-Rapeseed crops such as *B. napus*, are the second most cropped oil crop worldwide comprising 13% of the total yield[@fao_2017], with the oil being used as a vegetable oil and for industrial lubricants.
+Rapeseed crops such as *B. napus*, are the second most cropped oil crop worldwide comprising 13\ % of the total yield[@fao_2017], with the oil being used as a vegetable oil and for industrial lubricants.
-In the UK, 13% of the total area on which crops were grown in 2016 (608,000 hectares) were used for oilseed crops, generating £541 million in income[@agriculture_uk_2017].
+In the UK, 13\ % of the total area on which crops were grown in 2016 (608,000 hectares) were used for oilseed crops, generating £541 million in income[@agriculture_uk_2017].
-Wheat grown following oilseed rape will yield 10% more than a wheat grown continuously, on average[@christen_effect_1993].
+Wheat grown following oilseed rape will yield 10\ % more than a wheat grown continuously, on average[@christen_effect_1993].

 \begin{table}[htp]
+\caption{\textbf{Main \emph{Brassica} crops, their common names, and the part of the plant that is consumed.}}{ Table obtained from Cartea et al.[TODO]}
+\label{intro:table1xx:brassicas}
 \centering
 \resizebox{\textwidth}{!}{%
 \begin{tabular}{llll}